boxorange/BioIE-LLM/README.md

 ## KEGG DB Pathways affected by LDR exposure Task (Generative Task)
-This experiment evaluates the performance of Large Language Models (LLMs) in recognizing genes associated with human pathways relevant to low-dose radiation (LDR) exposure using the KEGG database.
+This experiment evaluates the performance of LLMs in recognizing genes associated with human pathways relevant to low-dose radiation (LDR) exposure using the KEGG database.

 ### Task Description
 - For each of the top 100 KEGG pathways associated with LDR exposure, models were prompted to generate 10 genes.
 These predictions were compared to the actual gene sets associated with each pathway.